 - 1. THAT in the first instance, the Otakeho landfill triennial monitoring programme remains in place with monitoring next scheduled to be implemented in the 2022-2023 period. - 2.
 THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring of the Otakeho landfill may be adjusted to reflect any additional investigation or intervention as found necessary.

-Recommendations one and three were implemented, while it was not considered necessary to carry out additional monitoring as per recommendation two.
+Recommendation one was implemented, while it was not considered necessary to carry out additional monitoring as per recommendation two.

 In designing and implementing the monitoring programmes for water discharges in the region, the Council has taken into account: